zsscode/2019-Spring-DL/project/Readme.md

 ### Example2:
 The goal in this project is to develop a convolutional neural network model that can print digital time from the picture of a digital clock.
 I took 1000 pictures of my digital clock at different time.
 I then tagged each of those pictures manually.
 Next, I randomly spitted the data into - 600 pictures for training, 200 for validation, and 200 for testing.
 All images are cropped to 256 x 256 dimensions.
 I wrote a Python matplotlib code to visualize all the 1000 images (took 1 hour just to run).
 Next, I build a single layer CNN model with 64 filters.
 The X-class accuracy I obtained is 5%.

+Note: This is a living document and will be updated (with more details) throughout the semester.